Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Defining clusters based on higher-density-nearest-neighbours: - linked clusters

 Based on the first two lemmas and Definition~\ref{def:cluster}, we formulate a theorem for an algorithm which identifies $\eta$-linked clusters as follows:

-\begin{thm} Given a dataset $D$ with $k$ $\eta$-linked clusters, a necessary condition for a clustering algorithm implementing Definition \ref{def:cluster} to correctly identify all $k$ clusters is that it must correctly select the mode in each and every cluster. \end{thm}
+\begin{thm} Given a dataset $D$ with $k$ $\eta$-linked clusters, a necessary condition for a clustering algorithm, which connect points following the $\eta$-linked path, to correctly identify all $k$ clusters is that it must correctly select the mode in each and every cluster. \end{thm}

 \begin{proof}

 A violation of the condition means at least one of the two following situations will occur: \begin{enumerate} \item If a point, other than the true mode, is selected by the algorithm as a cluster mode, then the cluster will be split into at least two clusters.
 This is because all cluster members with higher density than the selected cluster mode do not have the shortest path to this mode and will be assigned to other cluster(s). \item If no point in a cluster is selected as a cluster mode, then each member of this cluster will be linked to a different cluster with a mode having the shortest path from this member. \end{enumerate} Therefore, in either situation, not all clusters are identified correctly by this clustering algorithm. \end{proof}